koffiisen/SmartSwitchCase/README.md

 swc.default(lambda: "I'm ...
 Default")
 # Run
 swc.exc()
-# If you statement return a result you can get her after execution
+# If your statement return a result you can get her after execution
 result = swc.result()
 # Show the result
 print(result)